DworkinLab/DworkinLab.github.io/CV.md

 ## Conference Presentations

+* Testa, N (May, 2017).
+The Shape of Things to Come: Developmental System Drift in Caenorhabditis Nematode Embryos.
+Talk, Atlanta Worm Club (Emory, Atlanta).

+* Testa, N (January, 2017).
+The Developmental and Molecular-Genetic Mechanisms of Sexual Size and Shape Dimorphism in _Drosophila melanogaster_.
+Talk, Center for Integrated Genomics Seminar Series (Georgia Tech, Atlanta).

 * Testa, N (May, 2014).
 The Effects of Sex and Genetic Background on Sexual Size Dimorphism (SSD) and Sexual Shape Dimorphism (SShD) of Drosophila Wings.
 Talk, ForBio Course on Geometric Morphometrics (University of Tromsø, Norway).

 * Testa, N (April, 2013).
 Keeping Males and Females the Right Size: The Developmental Basis of Sexual Size Dimorphism.
 Talk, EEBB Colloquium Series.